 This St. Patrick’s Day scavenger hunt for kids printable is so much fun.
 Most of the items on the list that I feature can truly be found around the house which makes this a home run for parents.
 I tried to make this list turnkey which just a sprinkle of holiday fun extras thrown in for good measure.
 I know how it is during the year.
 Always something to do or buy, right?
 Well, this St. Patrick’s Day activity for kids is FREE.
 All you have to do is download is below and enjoy it with your family.

 Here is a little secret for some of the checkboxes like “Find a green animal”….
 I print up a green animal picture and hide it!
-There’s really no reason to BUY anything for this St. Patrick’s Day scavenger hunt.
+There’s really no reason to BUY anything for this St. Patrick’s Day game.
 You could, of course, head to the Dollar Store and find a green teddy bear – something like that.
 But if you are in a bind, a printed photo will do just fine.

 Two Sections For This St. Patrick’s Day Activity For Kids